3.3 - New Time Zone Dialog#

 This seems like a bad idea, but changing it would require a lot of refactoring of this tutorial.

-You already know how to create the class TimeView
+You already know how to create the class TimeView.
+I add two outlets,

-, and two actions, okAction:
+zonePanel and zoneField, and two actions, okAction: and

 Figure 4-25.
 Outlets for time zone panel